Welcome to Below the Line, the film industry podcast that looks at moviemaking from the crew’s perspective.

 - Preparing for race-day chaos with limited takes and no second chances

-- Coordinating between production and the F1 organization for track access and safety
+- Coordinating with the F1 organization for track access and safety

 - Balancing authentic racing with scripted storytelling beats

-- Working with the F1 broadcast crew and integrating into their existing coverage footprint
+- Working with the broadcast crew and integrating into their coverage footprint

 - Collaborating closely with director Joseph Kosinski to shape coverage and keep pace with the story